Wild Animals & Birds

 Ringworm Salmonellosis - Salmonella Shock Sinusitis

-Squirrel Pox Stress
+Squirrel Pox Stress White-nose Syndrome

 Click on any condition for more information.
 Send a request if a disease is not shown or is not yet covered.
 N.B.
 Some of these links are in preparation.

 If a wild animal is brought in to us, while the only promises that can be made are that we will always concentrate and put in maximum effort on the animal’s behalf, and strive for excellence in the application of natural medicine techniques, we are able to report an encouraging level of success in such troublesome and chronic conditions.
 A great many creatures have surprised us with their ability to defy prognosis and recover.
-Follow a full holistic programme and rely on the animal’s innate healing ability.
+Follow a full holistic program and rely on the animal’s innate healing ability.

 Legislation affecting the handling and treatment of Wild Animals in the UK